img

 Credits to Garena

-In May, a different report revealed that more than 300 websites had a Coinhive presence, though for some sites like Salon that was a deliberate business model choice as an alternative to ad revenue.
+In May, a report revealed that more than 300 websites had a Coinhive presence, though for some sites like Salon that was a deliberate business model choice as an alternative to ad revenue.

-What exactly is Cryptojacking?
+What is Cryptojacking?

 crypto jacking; cryptojacking; stealing; theft